eddyerburgh/blog/_posts/2017-03-12-mock-vuex-in-vue-unit-tests.md

 Vuex is a great way to manage state in a Vue app.
 For any serious app, you want tests, so in this tutorial we'll see how to mock Vuex in Vue unit tests.

 *Note: This tutorial assumes you understand Vuex and how to unit test Vue components.
-If you don't, check out <a href="https://www.coding123.org/unit-test-vue-components/">How to unit test Vue components</a>*
+If you don't, check out <a rel="noopener" href="https://www.coding123.org/unit-test-vue-components/">How to unit test Vue components</a>*

 *This is a code-heavy tutorial.
-A full github repo is <a href="https://github.com/eddyerburgh/mock-vuex-in-vue-unit-tests-tutorial">available here</a> to supplement the tutorial.*
+A full github repo is <a rel="noopener" href="https://github.com/eddyerburgh/mock-vuex-in-vue-unit-tests-tutorial">available here</a> to supplement the tutorial.*

 ## Mocking Actions